 - Lag: delays can matter during fast moves.

-Practical beginner rule: avoid copying traders who rely on ultra-fast scalping unless you fully understand how the copy engine executes.
+Avoid copying traders who rely on ultra-fast scalping unless you fully understand how the copy engine executes.

 Step 5: Monitor Weekly (Simple 10-Minute Check)